FairwindsOps/insights-docs/architecture/architecture.md

 * Network access to `insights.fairwinds.com`

 Additional architecture notes and RBAC requirements for different reports are listed below.
+Note that the Insights Agent only requires _egress_ from the cluster - you will not need to open up access for any kind of network ingress.

 ## Report Architectures
 Typically, each report runs as a CronJob on a configurable schedule (usually once/hour by default).